blu006/vimclutch_hw/README.md

 It is recommended to keep the cord as short as feasible.
 If the desired cord length is unknown, leaving it as long as possible may result in undefined behavior.

 It is recommended to use a clamp-on ferrite bead.
 See the [vitamins](README.md#vitamins) for a recommended vendor list of ferrite beads.
-Note that it is recommended to wrap the wire around the bead multiple times if possible for the greatest inductive coupling to the bead material.
+Note also that it is recommended to wrap the wire around the bead multiple times if possible for the greatest inductive coupling to the bead material.

 A capacitor on the board may be populated.
-It helped in certain situations but may not be an alternative to using a ferrite bead.
+It helped the author in certain environments but may not be an alternative to using a ferrite bead.

 ## Tools
 * KiCAD 6.0